 Having led a mood disorders clinic in an academic institution, he is extremely interested in using Transcranial Magnetic Stimulation as part of his treatment regimen for this patient population, as it adds another tool in dealing with a challenging psychopathology.
 With his strong experience in medication management and passion for helping patients where traditional treatment paths have not been successful, he sees TMS as an opportunity to alleviate extremely taxing symptoms of depression, especially when used in conjunction with more classic pharmacologic treatments.

-He joins TMS Health Solutions in the Spring of 2018.
+He joined TMS Health Solutions in the Summer of 2018.

 Dr. Dobry’s interest in the brain mind connection and human behavior began when he was pursuing his Bachelor degree from the University of California at Berkeley in Molecular and Cell Biology.
 He started working in a neuroscience research lab, where the principal investigator was a psychiatrist, with a goal of understanding the psychiatric pathology.
 One of his first projects involved investigating the genetic and molecular mechanism of psychiatric disorders, including depression.